 The test set is not involved in the training process at all.
 Once the model has completed its training entirely, AutoML Tables uses the test set as an entirely new challenge for your model.
 The performance of your model on the test set is intended to give you a pretty good idea of how your model will perform on real-world data.

 Evaluate your model

 After model training, you'll receive a summary of its performance.
-Model evaluation metrics are based on how the model performed against a slice of your dataset (the validation dataset).
+Model evaluation metrics are based on how the model performed against a slice of your dataset (the test dataset).
 There are a couple key metrics and concepts to consider when determining whether your model is ready to be used in real data.

 Consider a machine learning model that predicts whether a customer will buy a jacket in the next year.
 How sure does the model need to be before predicting that a given customer will buy a jacket?
 In classification models, each prediction is assigned a confidence score – a numeric assessment of the model's certainty that the predicted class is correct.
 The score threshold is the number that determines when a given score is converted into a yes or no decision; that is, the value at which your model says "yes, this confidence score is high enough to conclude that this customer will purchase a coat in the next year."